 The Company's manufacturing costs are affected by the price of raw materials, namely petroleum-based and natural gas-based plastic resins and aluminum.
 In order to manage its risk, the Company has entered into selling price-indexing programs with certain customers.
 Changes in raw material prices for these customers are reflected in selling price adjustments but there is a slight time lag.
-For the quarter ended March 28, 2021, 66 percent of revenue was generated from customers with selling price-indexing programs.
+For the year-to-date ended June 27, 2021, 67 percent of revenue was generated from customers with selling price-indexing programs.
 For all other customers, the Company's preferred practice is to match raw material cost changes with selling price adjustments, albeit with a slight time lag.
 This matching is not always possible, as customers react to selling price pressures related to raw material cost fluctuations according to conditions pertaining to their markets.